churchill-lab/gbrs/README.rst

 Overview
 --------

 GBRS is a suite of tools for reconstructing genomes using RNA-Seq data from multiparent population.
 It also quantifies allele specific expression.
+GBRS should work for any multiparent populations although we only tested it with mouse models.
+For the Diversity Outbred ([DO](https://www.jax.org/strain/009376 "DO")), Collaborative Cross (CC) mice, or F1 hybrids of CC's (CCRIX), required information files are available at ftp://churchill-lab.jax.org/pub/software/GBRS/.

 * Free software: GPLv3 license
 * Documentation: https://gbrs.readthedocs.org.

-The same concept should work for any multiparent population.
-For the Diversity Outbred ([DO]: https://www.jax.org/strain/009376), Collaborative Cross (CC) mice, or F1 hybrids of CC's (CCRIX), required information files are available at ftp://churchill-lab.jax.org/pub/software/GBRS/.

 References